-Often, the hosting issues we’ve seen happen with Sitecore depend on what type of hosting you’ve selected.
+Often, the Sitecore hosting issues we encounter depend on what type of hosting you’ve selected.

 When you’re hosting Sitecore on Microsoft Azure, app services may not be configured to use the appropriate tier, or SQL databases may not be configured with an appropriate compute size (number of DTUs).